blairbilodeau/website-files/content/publication/laplace-lower/index.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["3"]
+publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "arXiv Preprint" publication_short = "arXiv Preprint"
+publication = "Statistics & Probability Letters"
+publication_short = "Statistics & Probability Letters"

 # Abstract.
-abstract = "Laplace's method is used to approximate intractable integrals in a wide range of statistical problems, including Bayesian inference and frequentist marginal likelihood models.
-It is classically known that the relative error rate of the approximation is not worse than Op(1/n) under standard regularity conditions, where n is the sample size.
-It is unknown whether the error rate can be better than Op(1/n) in common applications.
-We provide the first statistical lower bounds showing that the 1/n rate is tight.
-We prove stochastic lower bounds for two simple models: Bayesian inference on fair coin flips, and frequentist marginal likelihood estimation for an over-dispersed Poisson model.
-We conclude that any set of assumptions under which a faster rate can be derived must be so restrictive as to exclude these simple models, and hence the 1/n rate is, for practical purposes, the best that can be obtained."
+abstract = "Laplace's method is used to approximate intractable integrals in a statistical problems.
+The relative error rate of the approximation is not worse than Op(1/n).
+We provide the first statistical lower bounds showing that the rate is tight."

 # Project summary to display on homepage.
 summary = ""